-- Create a positive and supportive environment so that children feel comfortable about working and playing together, talking about their experiences, asking questions, and expressing their thoughts and feelings. - Set clear classroom routines and expectations to manage and maximise learning time, as well as using a variety of strategies and materials to actively engage children in learning. - Foster cognitive development by using questions, prompts and feedback to encourage children to explain and extend their thinking, as well as language modelling to support children's language development as they build on ideas and concepts together.
+- working and playing together, talking about their experiences, asking questions, and expressing their thoughts and feelings. - Set clear classroom routines and expectations to manage and maximise learning time, as well as using a variety of strategies and materials to actively engage children in learning. - children to explain and extend their thinking, as well as language modelling to support children's language development as they build on ideas and concepts together.